How Much Does a Brick Weigh? Common Types Compared

 Brick weight for pavers and landscaping bricks is generally lighter than standard bricks because these are designed for use in outdoor projects such as driveways, patios, and garden paths.

-A concrete paver weighs around 5.44 kg (12 lbs), providing a sturdy but manageable weight for outdoor applications.
 They are specifically designed to withstand outdoor conditions, offering strength and durability for walkways and surfaces exposed to heavy foot traffic.

 The weight of a brick varies based on the material and purpose.
 A clay paver, weighing approximately 3.63 kg (8 lbs), is slightly lighter and offers a more traditional look for landscaping purposes.